aws/codelyzer/README.md

 var allLiterals = sourcefile.AllLiterals();
 ```

-## How to use this code?
+## How to run this code
-* Clone the Git repository.
+* Clone the repository `git clone https://github.com/aws/codelyzer.git`
 * Load the solution `Codelyzer.sln` using Visual Studio or Rider.
 * Create a "Run/Debug" Configuration for the "Codelyzer.Analysis" project.
 * Provide command line arguments for a solution and output path, then run the application.